Ready to explore amazing STEM activities and careers?

-Girls Exploring Tomorrow’s Technology (GETT) is an annual event in the spring for girls in grades 5-10 and their parents to learn about career opportunities in a broad scope of STEAM related industries.
-The day is filled with exciting, enlightening and experiential activities led by successful women in STEAM fields.
+Girls Exploring Tomorrow’s Technology (GETT) is an annual event in the spring for girls in grades 5-10 and their parents to learn about career opportunities in a broad scope of STEM related industries.
+The program is filled with exciting, enlightening and experiential activities led by successful women in STEM fields.

 GETT began in Chester County, Pennsylvania in 2001 as a response to the under-representation of young women in the computer and information technology fields.
-Since that time, GETT has expanded its geographical footprint to include students from all around Southeastern Pennsylvania and now showcases the fields of Science, Technology, Engineering, Art, and Math (STEAM).
+Since that time, GETT has expanded its geographical footprint to include students from all around Southeastern Pennsylvania and now showcases the fields of Science, Technology, Engineering and Math (STEM).

 GETT is an initiative of the Innovative Technology Action Group (ITAG), a program under the Chester County Economic Development Council, and is driven by the volunteer efforts of numerous public, private and educational organizations, along with public and private investments.